Framework-R-D/phlex-design/doc/user_configuration.rst

 Users will not be able generally to access live configuration outside the scope of their own algorithm, although "framework-level" configuration will be viewable from registration code, as will configuration metadata attached to any input data registered for the algorithm.

-Semantic structure of the configuration
+Semantic Structure of the Configuration
 ---------------------------------------

 The semantic structure of the configuration is constrained by the common features of the permitted document languages, and of the C++ and Python programmatic representations.